DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## JP1 - DAC Word Format

 Allows the selection of either 2's complement or unsigned binary DAC words to be written to the AD9744.
-Place a jumper on the right two pins to select unsigned binary and the left two pins to select 2's compelement.
+Place a jumper on the right two pins to select unsigned binary and the left two pins to select 2's complement.

 ## JP2 - External Clock Enable